-5. Risks and Uncertainties
+6. Risks and Uncertainties

-5.1.
-There are no risks or uncertainties involved in bringing the Customer Access Strategy Action Plan to Communities Scrutiny Group for discussion.
+There are no risks or uncertainties involved with forwarding the draft Customer Access Strategy to Cabinet for consideration.
 However, there are significant risks to the Council in not developing services that meet resident needs and that allow customers to access Council services in a variety of different ways to suit their personal needs and circumstances.

-6. Implications
+7. Implications

-6.1.
+7.1.
 Financial Implications

-The developments outlined in the draft Customer Access Strategy Action Plan will be contained within existing budgets.
+The developments outlined in the draft Customer Access Strategy are covered by existing and future looking budgets.

-6.2.
+7.2.
 Legal Implications